 Often people want to use speech recognition software to do this.
 Except for rare occasions, speech recognition software is not able to produce a transcript accurate enough to be used without significant corrections.
 It takes longer to correct transcription mistakes than you think.
 Studies have shown that it is usually cheaper to just pay for a transcription service from the beginning rather than pay for the time it takes to correct a computer generated transcript.

 Creating the Time Stamped Transcript

 This process can be done manually with specialized software or it can purchased through third-party vendors.
 NC State is currently conducting a pilot project where this step can be done for free.
 For a list of providers please contact email@example.com.
 The end result of this process is a caption file that needs to be incorporated back into the multimedia presentation.

 Incorporating The Caption File into the Multimedia

 This process is as varied as the number of multimedia formats and players that are out there.
-If your multimedia is being delivered through a delivery system (i.e. Mediasite) often all you have to do is upload the caption file to the server.
+If your multimedia is being delivered through a delivery system (e.g., Mediasite) often all you have to do is upload the caption file to the server.
 If you are using a custom media player, you will need to upload the caption file to the same location as your video and tell the player, often through a configuration file, that the caption file is present.
 For specific questions regarding how to incorporate your caption file with your multimedia, please contact firstname.lastname@example.org.